PatrikAarnivaara/border-crossing/README.md

 * Excel

 ## Setup
-Clone and run in IDE
+Clone and run in optional IDE

 ## Features
 * Bokeh line graph from excel-file